DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2024-02-20-Shakespeare.md

 				</ul>
 			<li>Romeo and Juliet</li>
 				<ul>
-  				<li>Feb 7, 2024 - Circle in the Square (incredible Romeo and person playing Mercutio + Friar, but they added pop songs at several points including cuing the audience to sing We Are Young in the emotion build of Act 2 and it was an awful choice; also cut the death of Paris wtf!
+  				<li>Feb.
+7, 2024 - Circle in the Square (incredible Romeo and person playing Mercutio + Friar, but they added pop songs at several points including cuing the audience to sing We Are Young in the emotion build of Act 2 and it was an awful choice; also cut the death of Paris wtf!
 Juliet was just not believable, and having one person play Nurse and Tybalt didn't land)</li>
+  				<li>May 29, 2026 - Shakespeare in the Park (Another great Romeo, and a fantastic Mercutio, but they put truly so much of this play in Spanish and it made me so sad.
+Also another show that cuts Paris' death!
+Let me see the man die!)</li>
 				</ul>
 			<li>Coriolanus</li>
 				<ul>